 iDatabase Mac doesn’t sync with iDatabase iPhone

-Check that both apps are linked to the same Dropbox account and that the internet connection is active.
+Check that both devices are linked to the same iCloud account and that the internet connection is active.
 Also verify that synchronization is enabled in the preferences of both apps.
-If problems persist, disconnect Dropbox from both devices, restart, reconnect, and run the sync again.

 Can I take all the records and total them up?